 A whole bunch of different, very elaborate cake and cookie creations were part of her repertoire.
 Very early on, I figured that Omas have magical baking powers.

 Oma, or Omi, means granny in German, and is a very intimate term to call your grandmother.
 At Vollpension, a comfy café in Vienna’s 4th district, Omas are the bakers and the characters of the place.
-And while offering plates filled with cake and pastry art, they also fill you with that inexplicable warm homey-ness feeling they naturally emenate.
+And while offering plates filled with cake and pastry art, they also fill you with that inexplicable warm homey-ness feeling they naturally emanate.
 The varieties of cakes served up here depends on which Oma is baking that day – each have their own specialty.
-One things for sure though, you're cake cravings won't be dissappointed.
+One things for sure though, you’re cake cravings won’t be disappointed.

 The atmosphere is made up of couches, random framed photos on the wall, bare brick and neon signs – it’s a very comfy place to stuff yourself with cake.